-Wind Turbine Technicians: Amplification and Guidance
+Electromechanical Technicians: Amplification and Guidance

-WT1 Position, assemble, install and dismantle
+EM1 Position, assemble, install and dismantle

-- Positioning could include the fitting of new or replacement complex devices including but is not limited to pitch and yaw controls and mechanisms, drive systems etc. There should also be an element of positioning specification involved e.g. orientation, location, alignment, purity.
-These activities are completed in logical and progressive stages - Assembling activities are commonly part of the positioning work and could involve but is not limited to the assembly of associated equipment such as gearboxes, transmissions, mountings, clamps, guards. - Installation activities could include but is not limited to the installation of gearboxes, generators, seals and bearings. - Dismantle activities could involve the isolation of equipment followed by the removal of devices or complex components that interact with other parts of the device.
-This could include but is not limited to transmissions, gearboxes, generators.
+- Positioning could include the fitting of new or replacement complex electromechanical devices including but is not limited to mechanical movers ie. conveyors, belt/chain driven devices, pumps, position sensors, heat exchangers, actuators etc. These activities are completed in logical and progressive stages and there should be an element of positioning involved, ie. orientation, location, alignment - Assembling activities are commonly part of the positioning work and could involve the assembly of associated electromechanical equipment such as linkages, belt/ chain drives, position sensors, bearings, guards - Installation activities could include but is not limited to the installation of conveyors, belt driven devices, pumps, heat exchangers, actuators - Dismantle activities could involve the isolation of equipment followed by the removal of devices or complex components that interact with other parts of the device.
+This could include but is not limited to conveyors, belt driven devices, pumps, heat exchangers, actuators

-WT2 Planned, unplanned, preventative
+EM2 Planned, unplanned, preventative

 - Planned maintenance is commonly described as work that is facilitated as part of the company maintenance philosophy.
-Typical work could include function tests, inspections, condition monitoring etc. This work is normally carried out when the equipment is offline or in planned shutdown periods - Unplanned maintenance is commonly describes as work that is commonly the result of a breakdown of equipment and/or systems - Preventative maintenance is commonly described as work that is carried out on a predetermined period to reduce the risk of breakdown or failure.
-It can involves the inspection, repair, replenishment, replacement of components, cleaning and adjustments
+Typical work could include function tests, inspections, condition monitoring etc. This work is normally carried out when the equipment is offline or in planned shutdown periods - Unplanned maintenance is commonly described as work that is commonly the result of a breakdown of equipment and/or systems - Preventative maintenance is commonly described as work that is carried out in a predetermined period to reduce the risk of breakdown or failure.
+It can involve the inspection, repair, replenishment, replacement of components, cleaning and adjustments

-WT4 Cause of faults
+EM4 Cause of faults